fabian-chia/auth-log-analzyer/README.md

 # auth-log-analzyer
-Automate analysis for the /var/log/auth.log in a kali machine using python
+This script was created to automate the analysis of /var/log/auth.log in a kali machine This script was written in python
+Data obtained after running the script
+- newly added users
+- deleted users
+- Details of changing of passwords and timestamp
+- Details of switching of user
+- Logging of every sudo command used
+- Alerting user for failure of use of sudo command